WinUP/workflow/README.md

 {
     "from": "String.
 Parent producer's ID.",
     "to": "String.
 Child producer's ID.",
-    "condition": "Null or function/function's content in string.
+    "inject": "Inject parameter name.
+Inject parameter means data transfered by this relation will be inject to producer as a temporaty \"initialize\" parameter only for this round of produce.", "condition": "Null or function/function's content in string.
 It takes one param and should return true/false.
 Condition to judge the data that pass through this relation (in JavaScript)."
 }
 ```